 The Letter of Inquiry should not be longer than one page and should include:

-The introduction: name of your organization, the amount needed or requested, and a description of the project, staff involved, a brief description of evaluative methodology, and a timetable
+- Project introduction: name of your organization, the amount needed or requested, and a description of the project, staff involved, a brief description of evaluative methodology, and a project timetable.

-Other funding sources: describe other sources of funding, please keep in mind that HIF does not support as a matter of principle projects and programs that have no alternative sources of funding.
+- Project budget and other funding sources: submit a preliminary budget for the project and describe other sources of funding.
+(Please keep in mind that HIF does not support as a matter of principle projects and programs that have no alternative sources of funding.)

 Letters of Inquiry should be signed by the leader of the organization and sent electronically to firstname.lastname@example.org to the attention of Anna Smith Lacey, Executive Director with the subject line “Letter of Inquiry”.